key4hep/k4geo/FCCee/ALLEGRO/compact/README.md

 - This version of ALLEGRO allows for direct comparison between the drift chamber and the straw tracker, as compared to o1_v03 the only changes are (i) the swap of drift chamber and straw and (ii) elongating the tracking volume, including the silicon wrapper.
 - The elongated wrapper is +660mm longer in both the positive and negative z directions with a 60mm buffer between the ends of the straw and the silicon wrapper endcap, to be filled later with straw RO/HV and support.
 - February 2026: The vertex detector and silicon wrapper are now taken from IDEA_o1_v04.
+- July 2026: Updates to vertex detector and silicon wrapper as described in IDEA_o1_v04.